svbo/BrickInvaders/README.md

     - alien speed
     - alien shoot speed
     - spaceship speed
-    - amount of shots it takes to kill an alien
+    - number of shots it takes to kill an alien

 # Testing
-The test are located in the `test` Folder.
+The tests are located in the `test` Folder.

 To run the Tests use:
 ```